lemonbob/iMpress/README.md

 To use -

-1) create a ES6 module
+1) create an ES6 module

 2) import IMPRESS from "./impress.js";